 We performed a comparison between AWS Step Functions and Camunda based on real PeerSpot user reviews.

-Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a scalable solution."
+Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's Amazon, it's scalable."

 "AWS Step Functions acts as a high-level layer, allowing us to seamlessly integrate with microservices."